JamesSkemp/words/content/post/confucian-view-on-conflict-and-the-ruler.md

 +++
-title = "Confucian View on Conflict and the Ruler" summary = "Paper on the Confucian view of conflict and the ruler." draft = false comments = true date = "2002-04-22T01:01:00-05:00"
+title = "Confucian View on Conflict and the Ruler" description = "Paper on the Confucian view of conflict and the ruler." draft = false comments = true date = "2002-04-22T01:01:00-05:00"